 - Comfort: The 7506 is a lot more comfortable over a longer period.
 The V55’s being on-ear will cause discomfort after just an hour.
-I’m not saying that you will never have to re-adjust the 7506’s, but they are meant for long term studio use.
+I’m not saying that you will never have to re-adjust the 7506’s, but they are meant for long-term studio use.

 - Fit.
 7506’s are Circumaural (Around the ear), while the V55’s are Supra-aural (On-ear).

 - Longevity and Durability.
 The 7506’s will last you a long time given proper care.
-A couple things to keep in mind though: The ear-cups do have a tendency to peel after a couple of years, and one ear-cup may fall off.
+A couple of things to keep in mind though: The ear-cups do have a tendency to peel after a couple of years, and one ear-cup may fall off.
 These were my only two gripes with the 7506.
 The 7506’s are heavier and feel more durable in your hand.

 - Signature.
 The 7506’s are more neutral across the board.
 They have less bass, but it’s still there.
 It’s older brother, the V6, is even more neutral.
 Sony MDR V6 vs. MDR 7506.